Truesec/Kaseya-CheckandMitigate/README.md

 # TODO
 - [ ] Test more operating system and PowerShell versions
 - [ ] Change hardcoded path "C:\" to $env:SystemDrive
+- [ ] Add checks for malicious PowerShell execution in local event log
+- [ ] Add checks for malicious execution in AgentMon log
 - [ ] Implement option to only check for indicators of compromise, but not remove anything